SaltyMilk/w00dy-w00dp4cker/README.md

 # woody-woodpacker
 ELF/Mach-O Executable patcher.
-Injects arbitrary code and encrypts the base code then decrypts it at runtime.[WIP]
+Injects arbitrary code and encrypts the base code then decrypts it at runtime.

+Currently supports : ELF 64bits binaries

+Work in progress : Mach-O (64bits) and ELF 32bits

 # Run in docker
 ```